-The famous white arches span over the entrance to Rio’s thriving nightlife spot, Lapa.
-What was once an active aqueduct supplying fresh water to the city in the 18th century is now the tracks for the famous bonde (the street tram) that leads up to Santa Teresa, and also a key meeting spot before diving into Lapa’s party scene.
+The famous white arches span the entrance to Rio’s buzzing nightlife spot, Lapa.
+What was once an active aqueduct supplying fresh water to the city in the 18th century is now the track for the famous bonde (the street tram) that leads up to Santa Teresa, and also a key meeting spot before diving into Lapa’s party scene.

-Copacabana and Ipanema are the two most visited tourist beaches, and the ones that feature in the majority of travel photos of Rio, yet just a bus ride away are two other sensational beaches that avoid the tourist trap.
-Prainha is known for its excellent surf and less-crowded beach, while Joatinga, with its surrounding forest and white sandy shores, is the ultimate retreat.
+Copacabana and Ipanema are Brazil’s most visited tourist beaches, and the ones that feature in the majority of travel photos of Rio, yet just a bus ride away are two other sensational beaches that avoid the tourist hordes.
+Prainha is known for its excellent surf and less crowded beach, while Joatinga, with its surrounding forest and white sandy shores, is the ultimate retreat.

 A natural lake in the south zone of the city, Lagoa is known for its tranquil setting, stunning natural scenery, and breathtaking sunsets.
-The 7 km (4.3 mile) cycle path that follows the perimeter of the lake is popular among the city’s exercise and workout enthusiasts.
-Settle down on a patch of grass to enjoy a picnic, or head to one of the lakeside bars to make the most of Rio’s outdoor lifestyle.
+The 7km (4.3mi) cycle path that follows the perimeter of the lake is popular among the city’s workout enthusiasts.
+Settle on a patch of grass to enjoy a picnic, or head to one of the lakeside bars to make the most of Rio’s outdoor lifestyle.

 The striking postmodern architecture of MAM stands out against its peaceful surroundings in Flamengo Park.
 The museum contains an impressive collection of modern art from significant Brazilian artists such as Bruno Giorgi and Maria Martins, as well as exhibitions of important international artists.

 Whereas Lapa hogs the spotlight for nightlife, for parties Baixo Gavea is where it’s at.
-The square here is filled with thriving bars and hordes of people spilling out onto the pavements to form spontaneous street parties – a cheaper drinking option which attracts the city’s students, both Brazilian and international.
-Later on in the night, those with stamina head to the popular nightclub, Zero Zero.
+The square here is filled with thriving bars and hordes of people spilling out onto the pavements to form spontaneous street parties – a cheaper drinking option that attracts the city’s students, both Brazilian and international.
+Later on in the night, those with stamina head to popular nightclub Zero Zero.

-From Mirante Dona Marta, visitors can enjoy phenomenal panoramic views across the city.
-It’s the best viewpoint from which to see Rio’s most significant landmarks such as Christ the Redeemer and Sugarloaf Mountain.
+From Mirante Dona Marta, you can enjoy phenomenal panoramic views across the city.
+It’s the best place to see Rio’s most significant landmarks, Christ the Redeemer and Sugarloaf Mountain.
 Head to the parking spot by taxi and walk the rest of the way to the top.
-The most rewarding time to go is for sunset.
+You’ll be well rewarded if you go at sunset.

-One of the most important historical points in Rio, the lesser-known Institute for the Memorial and Research of the New Blacks (Cemitério dos Pretos Novos) exhibits the history of slave trade in the city, providing an eye-opening glimpse into the past that is largely kept under wraps.
+One of the most important historical points in Rio, the lesser-known Institute of Research and New Black Memory (Cemitério dos Pretos Novos) depicts the history of the slave trade in the city, providing an eye-opening glimpse into the past that is largely kept under wraps.
 The venue is also the final burial ground for thousands of enslaved Africans who died on the way over to Rio.

-This large Chinese-style gazebo sits next to the Estrada Vista Chinesa that winds through the Tijuca Forest.
+This large Chinese-style gazebo sits next to the Estrada da Vista Chinesa that winds through the Tijuca Forest.
 The gazebo can be accessed by car or by walking up the steep road.
-The views overlooking Lagoa, the striking coastline, and the twinkling sea are glorious.
+The views overlooking Lagoa, the striking coastline and the twinkling sea are glorious.

 Rio de Janeiro is blessed with dozens of incredible hikes, each one with stunning views that show the sheer size and complexity of the city.
-A great hike is Pedra da Gavea, one of the highest mountains in the world that ends directly by the ocean.
-The hike has a tricky climbing part so it’s best to do it in a group, though the rewards of this three-hour adventure are sensational views of the ocean, the forest, and the city.
+A great hike is Pedra da Gávea, one of the highest mountains in the world that ends directly by the ocean.
+The hike includes a tricky climb, so do it in a group, though the rewards of this three-hour adventure are sensational views of the ocean, the forest and the city.

-To experience a samba-fuelled night like a local, head to Pedra do Sal on a Monday evening.
+To experience a samba-fueled night like a local, head to Pedra do Sal on a Monday evening.
 Groups of samba bands come together to perform improvised jamming sessions (known as roda de samba) to a buzzing crowd that mingle, sip on caipirinhas, and dance until the early hours of the morning.
-The casual event takes place in the main former square of the slave trade from years ago, itself now considered a cultural heritage site.
+The casual event takes place in the main former square of the slave trade, now considered a cultural heritage site.

-This colourful mosaic is the work of Chilean-born Jorge Selaron who dedicated his life to decorating the stairway in honour of the city that he considered his home.
-The vibrant Escadaria Selaron is one of Rio’s most beloved and visited attractions, and starts in Lapa before leading up to Santa Teresa.
+This colorful mosaic is the work of Chilean-born Jorge Selarón who dedicated his life to decorating the stairway in honor of the city that he considered his home.
+The vibrant Escadaria Selarón is one of Rio’s most beloved and visited attractions, and starts in Lapa before leading up to Santa Teresa.

 One of the most famous attractions in Rio, Sugarloaf Mountain is accessible by cable car and offers extraordinary views over Rio and the seemingly endless ocean.
 During the day, the views can stretch for miles, yet the real joy is witnessing this scene at sunset.

 A symbol not just of Rio de Janeiro but of Brazil itself, Christ the Redeemer is one of the most iconic monuments in the city.
 The statue itself is an incredible feat of engineering, and the panoramic views are sensational.
-The monument can be accessed by train, hike, or van.
+You can get there by train, hike or van.